-A native of Tulsa, Oklahoma, Ms. Collins began studying dance at age eight with Margo Crowdus, a disciple of the Cecchetti School.
+A native of Tulsa, Oklahoma, “Ms. Collins” began studying dance at age eight with Margo Crowdus, a disciple of the Cecchetti School.
 She later trained with Ballet Russe veterans Moscelyne Larkin-Jasinski and Roman Jasinski, Sr., who founded Tulsa Ballet.
-The Jasinskis were pioneers in bringing classical ballet to the heartland of the United States, giving Ms. Collins the opportunity at a young age to observe and dance with visiting artists such as Frederic Franklin, Natalia Krasovska, Cynthia Gregory, Natalia Makarova and Ivan Nagy.
+The Jasinskis brought classical ballet to the heartland of the United States, giving Ms. Collins the opportunity to work with artists such as Mikhail Baryshnikov, Fernando Bujones, Cynthia Gregory, Natalia Makarova, Peter Martins, and Ivan Nagy.

 While dancing at the National Association of Regional Ballet / Southwest Festival (now Regional Dance America) in 1974, at age 14, Ms. Collins was awarded a full scholarship to American Ballet Theater in New York.
 At 16 she began her professional career with Lyric Opera Ballet in Chicago, under the direction of Maria Tallchief, legendary New York City Ballet ballerina and Balanchine muse.
 Highlights of her three seasons with Lyric Opera Ballet included performing in George Balanchine’s choreography for Orfeo ed Euridice; as a soloist for the world premiere of Krzysztof Penderecki’s Paradise Lost, with choreography by John Butler; and as a principal in Balanchine’s choreography for the Opera’s 25th anniversary production of Gounod’s Faust.
 She also danced principal roles in Balanchine’s Valse Fantaisie and Donizetti Variations; worked with Jacques d’Amboise as a principal in his ballet Capriccio Italien, and with John Taras in his Soiree Musicale.